Animation and Constraint Puzzles

 Animation Puzzles Reference

 Plays an animation clip.
-Animation clip names correspond to objects to which animation is assigned in 3ds Max or Blender (only one animation clip can be assigned per object).
+Animation clip names correspond to objects to which animation is assigned in Blender, 3ds Max, or Maya (only one animation clip can be assigned per object).
 Use the animation selector puzzle to provide an animation clip for this puzzle.

-Use the "from" and "to" fields to specify the frame range.
-Use the "speed" field to specify the playback speed.
-The "reversed" checkbox enables reversed playback.
-The drop-down can be used to change the animation mode - "auto" allows for using the animation mode specified in 3ds Max or Blender, while the other modes override the settings specified in 3ds Max or Blender.
+Use the from and to fields to specify the frame range.
+Use the speed field to specify the playback speed.
+The reversed checkbox enables reversed playback.
+The drop-down can be used to change the animation mode — "auto" allows for using the animation mode specified in the modelling suite, while the other modes override the settings specified in Blender, 3ds Max, or Maya.

 This puzzle also works for a list of animation clips.

 Stops playing back an animation clip.
 Also works for a list of animation clips.

 Pauses an animation clip playback so that it can be resumed later starting from the frame it was paused on.
 Also works for a list of animation clips.

 Resumes a previously paused animation clip.
 Also works for a list of animation clips.